tsuru/tsuru/docs/roadmap.rst

 Long term Goals
 ===============

-These goals are our goals to 1.0 version.
+These are our goals to 1.0 version.

     - review platform management.

       We are thinking to change our way to manage platform.
-Today tsuru has your own platform.
-But we have a lot of problem to mantain it.
+Today tsuru has its own platform.
+But we have a lot of problems to mantain it.
-      In other way, we have buildpacks and we can use it to provide any platform we want, but there's no free lunch.
-      Buildpack can be build by any one and are updated automagicly, so your application can stop work and you'll can do anything to fix it.
+      In other way, we have buildpacks and we can use it to provide any platform we want, but there's no free lunch.` Buildpack can be built by anyone and are updated "automagically", so your application may stop to deploy properly, totally out of the blue.

     - docker images with envs.